-Rationale for Assumptions The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2016 through June 30, 2019 Actuarial Experience Study dated June 17, 2020 and retiree health assumptions letter dated September 21, 2021.
+Rationale for Assumptions actuarial valuation is dated June 21, 2023 otherwise noted, all The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2019 through June 30, 2022 Actuarial Experience Study dated June 21, 2023 and retiree health assumptions letter dated September 18, 2023.
 Unless otherwise noted, all actuarial assumptions and methods shown below apply to both Tier 1 and Tier 3 members.
 These assumptions have been adopted by the Board.

 Economic Assumptions

-Net Investment Return 7.00%, net of administrative and investment expenses.
+Net Investment Return 7.00%, net of admin istrative and investment expe ises.

-Payroll Growth: Inflation of 2.75% per year plus real "across the board" salary increases of 0.50% per year, used to amortize the UAAL as a level percentage of payroll.
+Payroll Growth: er year plus real "across the bo led Actuarial Accrued Liability

-Salary Increase Inflation: 2.75%; plus additional 0.50% "across the board" salary increases (other than inflation); plus the following merit and promotional increases:
+Salary Increase 0%; plus additional 0.50% "across the board" salary increases (other than inf ving merit and promotional increases: Merit and Promotion Increases

-notion Increases

 Service Rate (%)

-Less than 1 6.70
+Less than 1 6.00

-1 - 2 6.50

-2 - 3 5.80
+1-2 5.90

+2-3 5.40

-3 - 4 4.00
+3 - 4 4.20

-4 - 5 3.00
+4 - 5 3.50

-5 - 6 2.20
+5 - 6 2.80

-6 - 7 2.00
+6 - 7 2.50

-7 - 8 1.80
+7 - 8 2.10

-8 - 9 1.60
+8 - 9 1.80

-9 - 10 1.40
+9 - 10 1.60

+10 - 11 1.50

+11 - 12 1.40

+12 - 13 1.30

+13 - 14 1.20

+14 - 15 1.10

-10 & Over 1.00
+15 & Over 1.00

-Demographic Assumptions Post-Retirement Mortality Rates Healthy Members Pub-2010 General Healthy Retiree Headcount-Weighted Above-Median Mortality Tables with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-Disabled Members • Pub-2010 Non-Safety Disabled Retiree Headcount-Weighted Mortality Tables with rates increased by 10% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
-Beneficiaries Pub-2010 Contingent Survivor Headcount-Weighted Above-Median Mortality Tables with rates increased by 10% for males and females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+Demographic Assumptions Post-Retirement Mortality Rates Healthy Members Pub-2010 General Healthy Retiree Headcount-Weighted Above-Median Mortality Table (separate tables for males and females), with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2021.
+Disabled Members Pub-2010 Non-Safety Disabled Retiree Headcount-Weighted Mortality Table (separate tables for males and females), with rates increased by 5% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2021.
+Beneficiaries not currently In-Pay Status • Pub-2010 General Healthy Retiree Headcount-Weighted Above-Median Mortality Table (separate tables for males and females), with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2021.
+Beneficiaries currently In-Pay Status • Pub-2010 Contingent Survivor Headcount-Weighted Above-Median Mortality Table (separate tables for males and females), with rates increased by 5% for males and increased by 10% for females, projected generationally with the two-dimensional mortality improvement scale MP-2021.
 The Pub-2010 mortality tables and adjustments as shown above reasonably reflect the mortality experience as of the measurement date.
 These mortality tables were adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.